jjvanzon/JJs-Reference-Architecture/patterns.md

 Encapsulation makes sure a class protects its own data integrity.
 Anti-encapsulation is the design choice to let a class check none of its data integrity.
 Then you know that something else is 100% responsible for the integrity of it, and the class itself will guard none of it.

-The reason not to use encapsulation is that it can go against the grain of many frameworks, such as ORM's and data serialization mechanisms.
+The reason not to use encapsulation is that it can go against the grain of frameworks, such as `ORM's` and data serialization mechanisms.

 Anti-encapsulation can also be a solution to prevent spreading of the same responsibility over multiple places.
 If the class cannot check all the rules itself, it may be better the check all the rules elsewhere, instead of checking half the rules in the class and the other half in another place.